 Even though it was a long time ago, I remember the nighttime ritual as if it was right now: quiet, desperate for sleep, then…still awake.

 I was thinking about all of this on the Afternoon Snack Time of the Night That Changed Everything.
 “How will I possibly survive on little to no sleep?

 I am here to report that way back then when I was a li’l whippersnapper I invented a method to fall asleep that requires zero medication, no expensive tricks, and zero trips to the therapist.
-This is something anyone can do, Republican but not really Democrat (although it works for Blue Dogs half the time).
 This method uses the only available resource you are left with when resting in bed at night: your brain.

 Some sleep gimmicks, like the Counting Sheep Method (CSM), actually kick up brain CPU power by as much as 35%, which raises blood pressure and corresponding cholesterol levels.